kizniche/Mycodo/README.md

 <a name="future"></a>
 ### Todo

+- [ ] Alarm if a critical failure has occurred (daemon stopped, critical temperature/humidity, etc.)
 - [ ] Take series of photos at different ISOs, combine to make HDR photo
 - [ ] Timelapse video creation ability (define start, end, duration between, etc.)
+- [X] Logs written to TempFS and periodically concatenated with SD card logs
   - [ ] Automatic log file backup when a certain size is reached
-- [ ] Support for more than one temperature/humidity sensor
+- [X] Support for more than one temperature/humidity sensor
+  - [ ] Expand support for sensors (limited to when/if I get sensors to test)
-- [ ] Update user interface
+- [X] Update user interface
   - [ ] Graphics (temperature, humidity, time, date, etc.)
   - [ ] Touch screen improvements
+  - [X] Tabbed interface

 <a name="hard-brief"></a>
 ### Hardware